timwahoo/chi-separation/README.md

 * Required MATLAB toolbox: image_toolbox, signal_toolbox, and statistics_toolbox

 # Toolbox
-A toolbox is developed for &chi;-separation (2023-03-07 updated).
+A toolbox and a manual for &chi;-separation (2023-03-07 updated).
 This toolbox can be downloaded via the link below.
 It will be expire after in Mar.
 2025.
 **The toolbox was only designed to process axial orientation image.
 Otherwise, please use other tools(i.e., FSL) for preprocessing.**

 https://drive.google.com/file/d/1PDRVziH_qWNztGQreW15efmWuT8vTXim/view?usp=share_link